Stamp Act 1765: Sons of Liberty

-It was during this time of street demonstrations that locally organized groups started to merge into an inter-colonial organization of a type not previously seen in the colonies.
-The term "sons of liberty" had been used in a generic fashion well before 1765, but it was only around February 1766 that its influence extended throughout the colonies as an organized group using the formal name "Sons of Liberty", leading to a pattern for future resistance to the British that carried the colonies towards 1776.
+It was during this time of street demonstrations that locally organised groups started to merge into an inter-colonial organisation of a type not previously seen in the colonies.
+The term "sons of liberty" had been used in a generic fashion well before 1765, but it was only around February 1766 that its influence extended throughout the colonies as an organised group using the formal name "Sons of Liberty", leading to a pattern for future resistance to the British that carried the colonies towards 1776.
 (Note: Maier noted that the term "sons of liberty", used in the generic sense, was used as early as the 1750s in some Connecticut documents.)
 Historian John C. Miller noted that the name was adopted as a result of Barre's use of the term in his February 1765 speech.

-The organization spread month by month after independent starts in several different colonies.
+The organisation spread month by month after independent starts in several different colonies.
 By 6 November, a committee was set up in New York to correspond with other colonies, and in December an alliance was formed between groups in New York and Connecticut.
 In January, a correspondence link was established between Boston and Manhattan, and by March, Providence had initiated connections with New York, New Hampshire, and Newport.
-By March, Sons of Liberty organizations had been established in New Jersey, Maryland, and Norfolk, Virginia, and a local group established in North Carolina was attracting interest in South Carolina and Georgia.
+By March, Sons of Liberty organisations had been established in New Jersey, Maryland, and Norfolk, Virginia, and a local group established in North Carolina was attracting interest in South Carolina and Georgia.

-The officers and leaders of the Sons of Liberty "were drawn almost entirely from the middle and upper ranks of colonial society," but they recognized the need to expand their power base to include "the whole of political society, involving all of its social or economic subdivisions."
+The officers and leaders of the Sons of Liberty "were drawn almost entirely from the middle and upper ranks of colonial society," but they recognised the need to expand their power base to include "the whole of political society, involving all of its social or economic subdivisions."
 To do this, the Sons of Liberty relied on large public demonstrations to expand their base.
 They learned early on that controlling such crowds was problematical, although they strived to control "the possible violence of extra-legal gatherings".
-The organization professed its loyalty to both local and British established government, but possible military action as a defensive measure was always part of their considerations.
+The organisation professed its loyalty to both local and British established government, but possible military action as a defensive measure was always part of their considerations.
 Throughout the Stamp Act Crisis, the Sons of Liberty professed continued loyalty to the King because they maintained a "fundamental confidence" that Parliament would do the right thing and repeal the tax.
 (Note: Miller wrote, "Had Great Britain attempted to enforce the Stamp Act, there can be little doubt that British troops and embattled Americans would have shed each other's blood ten years before Lexington.
 As Benjamin Franklin remarked, a British army would not have found a rebellion in the American colonies in 1765 but it would have made one.")